oils-for-unix/oils.vim/doc/stage2.md

   - [syntax/lib-command-expr-dq.vim](../syntax/lib-command-expr-dq.vim)
 - [testdata/recursive-modes.ysh](../testdata/recursive-modes.ysh) - This file
   has **examples** of what we want to recognize.

-## Notes
+  - The highlighted version is published to <https://pages.oils.pub/oils-vim/>.

+## Overall Structure in `lexer-modes.vim`

-First, look at `lexer-modes.vim`.
-Notice these definitions:
+Notice these definitions in `lexer-modes.vim`:

     syn cluster dqMode
           \ contains=varSubName,@dollarSubInExpr